-Each faculty member teaching in the program must have expertise and educational background consistent with the contributions to the program expected from the faculty member.
-The competence of faculty members must be demonstrated by such factors as education, professional credentials and certifications, professional experience, ongoing professional development, contributions to the discipline, teaching effectiveness, and communication skills.
+Each faculty member teaching in the program must have competency and currency within the program's discipline consistent with the contributions to the program expected from the faculty member.
+The competency of faculty members must be demonstrated by such factors as education, professional credentials and certifications, professional experience, ongoing professional development, scholarly contributions to the discipline, teaching effectiveness, and communication skills.
 Collectively, the faculty must have the breadth and depth to cover all curricular areas of the program.

 The faculty serving in the program must be of sufficient number to maintain continuity, stability, oversight, student interaction, and advising.
 The faculty must have sufficient responsibility and authority to improve the program through definition and revision of program educational objectives and student outcomes as well as through the implementation of a program of study that fosters the attainment of student outcomes.
-Faculty teaching graduate level courses must have appropriate educational qualifications by education or experience.
+Faculty teaching graduate-level courses must have appropriate educational qualifications by education or experience.